 Many developers of messengers claim that their app encrypts the messages that users exchange.
 However, there are important factors to take into account:

 Type of encryption

 Other messengers: Transport encryption.
 With some messengers, only the connection between the user’s device and the server is encrypted, e.g. using SSL/TLS.
 Although this means that messages cannot be intercepted while in transit (a common problem in public wireless LAN hotspots), they are in unencrypted form again once they reach the server.

 Threema: Full end-to-end encryption.
-Threema protects all messages using end-to-end encryption – not only messages in single chats but also group messages, files, and even status messages.
+Threema protects all messages using end-to-end encryption – not only messages in single chats but also group messages, files, and even profile pictures and status messages.
 A fallback to unencrypted or merely transport-encrypted connections is impossible.
 In addition, a separate transport encryption is used to protect the header information in transit.

 Other messengers: Proprietary encryption technologies and algorithms.
 Some messengers use self-created encryption methods which aren’t established or which are controversial among experts.

 Threema: Tried and trusted open-source encryption.
 Threema uses NaCl, a well-respected and widely used open-source encryption library.
 Using Threema’s Validation Logging, anyone can independently verify the correct application of the encryption.